njodal/HierarchicalPerceptionControl/readme.md

 * to control Pole Speed change Cart Position
 * to change Cart Position change Cart Speed
 * to change Cart Speed apply Action

+To experiment with different gains and pole angle reference, create new examples in CarPole.test.

+Run CartPole.py to test it.